inet-framework/inet/doc/src/users-guide/ch-clock.rst

 between the C++ types.

-When the actual clock time is used by a clock, the value may be rounded according to the clock granularity and rounding mode (e.g. :ned:`OscillatorBaseClock`).
-For example, when a clock with a us granularity is instructed to wait for 100 ns, while its oscillator is right in the middle of its ticking period, it may actually wait for the next tick to happen to start the timer and wait another tick to happen to account for the requested wait time interval.
+When the actual clock time is used by a clock, the value may be rounded according to the clock granularity and rounding mode (e.g. :ned:`OscillatorBasedClock`).
+For example, when a clock with a us granularity is instructed to wait for 100 ns, while its oscillator is right in the middle of its ticking period, it may actually wait for the next tick to happen to start the timer, and wait another tick to happen to account for the requested wait time interval.

 Oscillators